ComScore

 Kirby Lee/Getty Images

-The coach with the most championships in NBA history, Phil Jackson managed to win 11 rings over 20 seasons as a head coach.
-Jackson has the highest win percentage (70.4 percent) of any coach that has coached at least 1,000 games.
+The coach with the most championships in NBA history, Phil Jackson managed to win 11 rings over 20 seasons.
+He has the highest win percentage (70.4 percent) of anyone that has coached at least 1,000 games.
 The “Zen Master” famously had a huge impact guiding superstars like Michael Jordan, Kobe Bryant and Shaquille O’Neal to new heights with a full embrace of ball movement on the court, and meditation and mindfulness off the court.
-I just wouldn’t ask him to run my front office.

 2. Red Auerbach